tystan/crs/README.md

 ## Comparison to sensitivity and specificity calculations using the imperfect truth only

-CRS can be compared to the index test against the imperfect truth by running the following.
+CRS can be compared to the index test against the imperfect truth by using the `get_sens_spec()` function.

+For the `brenton2019` data:

 ```r
 # the sens+spec estimates using the imperfect truth only